Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: FM-OFDM INPUT–OUTPUT RELATIONSHIP

 The one-sample phase-difference discriminator produces the instantaneous-frequency estimate \cite{hernando2022frequency}

 and the discriminator output is

-Using the small–phase-increment approximation together with the phasor-sum property of instantaneous frequency \cite{loughlin2002comments}, and under high-\ac{SNR} with mild within-block time selectivity, the limiter–discriminator output admits the following weighted-sum representation (derivation in Appendix~\ref{app:weights}):
+Using the small–phase-increment approximation together with the phasor-sum property of instantaneous frequency \cite{loughlin2002comments}, and under high-\ac{SNR} with mild within-block time selectivity, the limiter–discriminator output admits the following weighted-sum representation (derivation in Appendix\ref{app:weights}):

-where $\beta_p[n]\!\ge\!0$ and $\sum_p \beta_p[n]\!=\!1$ (slowly varying weights determined by the post-limiter phasor geometry), $\nu_p$ is the Doppler shift , $x[\cdot]$ is the real OFDM-like sequence from \eqref{eq:x_def}, $m f_\Delta$ is the FM deviation scale, $K_V$ is the discriminator gain, and $v[n]$ models discriminator noise (distinct from the front-end noise $w[n]$ in \eqref{eq:rx}).
+where $\beta_p[n]\!\ge\!0$ and $\sum_p \beta_p[n]\!=\!1$ (slowly varying weights determined by the post-limiter phasor geometry), $\nu_p$ is the Doppler shift , $x[\cdot]$ is the normalized \ac{OFDM} baseband signal, $m f_\Delta$ is the frequency deviation scale, $K_V$ is the discriminator gain, and $v[n]$ models discriminator noise (distinct from the front-end noise $w[n]$ in \eqref{eq:rx}).
 Aligning to a dominant delay $\ell_0$ and removing the block mean approximately suppress a constant \ac{CFO}: